tinganho/balanced-storage/README.md

     }
 }
 ```
 Though, in this case having the method calls on the same scope is not quite useful.
 Since we unregister the event directly.
 It would be as good as not calling anything at all.
-But in order to pass the compiler check we can also call the `off` toogle in another method.
-The `off` toogle is the `off` annotated method.
+But in order to pass the compiler checks we can also call the `off` toogle in another method.
+The `off` toogle is the `off` annotated method, in this case the `unregister` method.
 ```typescript
 class View<M> {
     constructor(private user: User) {